Pavel Zacha: International play

 After the Bruins elimination in the 2024 Stanley Cup playoffs, Zacha went to represent the Czech Republic in the 2024 IIHF World Championship, his first time representing his country in ten years.
-Zacha would score the lone goal in a 1-0 quarterfinal victory over the United States, and would eventually help the Czechs to a gold medal.
+Zacha would score the lone goal in a 1–0 quarterfinal victory over the United States, and would eventually help the Czechs to a gold medal.

 On 16 June 2025, Zacha was announced as one of the first six players named to represent the Czech Republic at the 2026 Winter Olympics.
+On 7 February 2026, it was announced that Zacha would miss the 2026 Winter Olympics due to injury and would be replaced by Filip Chlapík.